Nikhil1916/dev_tinder_be/apiList.md

 - GET /user/connections
 - GET /user/requests
 - GET /user/feed - Gets you the profiles of other users on platform
-Status: ignore, interested, accepeted, rejected
+Status: ignored, interested, accepeted, rejected